marionlamoureux/ozone_lab/README.md

 In Cloudera Manager, go to the Ozone service.
 ![[ClouderaManager-Ozoneservice.png]](./images/ClouderaManager-Ozoneservice.png)

-Select the Ozone Configuration tab and onfirm that RANGER Service is enabled.
+Select the Ozone Configuration tab and confirm that RANGER Service is enabled.
 ![OzoneConfiguration-Rangerenabled.png](./images/OzoneConfiguration-Rangerenabled.png)
 This integrates Ozone with Ranger security policies.